mulesoft-assets/template-sfdc2s4hana-account-broadcast/README.md

 ## endpoints.xml
 <!-- Default Endpoints XML (start) -->
 This file is conformed by two Flows.
 The first one we'll call it **schedulerFlow** flow.
-This one contains the Scheduler endpoint that will periodically trigger **query** flow and then executing the batch job process.
+This one contains the Scheduler endpoint that will periodically trigger **queryFlow** flow and then executing the batch job process.
 The second one we'll call it **queryFlow** flow.
 This one contains watermarking logic that will be querying Salesforce for updated/created Accounts that meet the defined criteria in the query since the last polling.
 The last invocation timestamp is stored by using Objectstore Component and updated after each Salesforce query.<!-- Default Endpoints XML (end) -->

 <!-- Endpoints XML (start) -->